SMAPPNYU/smapphowto/howto_deal_with_a_large_data_dump.md

 ask your advisor for a hard drive. if you are unsure about some detail, send an email to smapp_programmer-group@nyu.edu to ask about getting a hard drive.

+###5 - do not delete the data if its important for your research

+we do not keep backups of all data, you are responsible for keeping your data safe once it is in your posession